LoganR333/UNH-IT718/Lab7-OpenId-Connect/README.md

 > Make your prefix name globally unique and lowercase.
 This is a S3 limitation.  "it718" is not going to fly.

 When a stack deployment completes, one or more URLs will be shown.
 You can use these URLs to connect to your S3, Lambda, API, etc.
 Copy the CloudFront URL.
-Example: "https://d1mvssppd7zkjp.cloudfront.net"  Go back to the Google Development console and add this as a URI
+Example: "https://d1mvssppd7zkjp.cloudfront.net"  Go back to the Google Development console and add this as "Authorized JavaScript origins" and to "Authorized redirect URIs" add the url with "/v1/verifyToken" append.
+Example: "https://d1mvssppd7zkjp.cloudfront.net/v1/verifyToken"

 ### S3
 The bucket holds the ./website content and the ./deploy/lambda zip package